 Dispute Resolution under Various Federal Laws

-When disagreements arise between families and educators or service providers around issues related to the implementation of plans to address a child's disability, the options for resolution may depend upon if the child is on a 504 plan or an Individual Education Program (IEP) or Individualize Family Service Plan (IFSP).
+When disagreements arise between families and educators or service providers around issues related to the development and implementation of services to address a child's disability, the options for resolution may depend upon if the child is on a 504 plan or an Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).
+This could include disagreements over evaluations, eligibility, identification, and placement of children with disabilities.

 Individuals with Disabilities Education Act (IDEA)

-IDEA is a law that makes available a free appropriate public education (FAPE) to eligible children with disabilities and ensures special education and related services to those children throughout the nation.
-Infants and toddlers, birth through age 2, with disabilities and their families receive early intervention services under IDEA Part C. Children and youth ages 3 through 21 receive special education and related services under IDEA Part B.
+IDEA is a law that makes early intervention services and a free appropriate public education (FAPE) available to eligible children with disabilities throughout the nation.
+Infants and toddlers, birth through age 2, with disabilities and their families receive early intervention services under IDEA Part C. Children and youth ages 3 through 21 with disabilities receive special education and related services under IDEA Part B.

 Section 504 of the Rehabilitation Act of 1973

-Section 504 is a Federal law that protects the rights of individuals with disabilities in programs and activities that receive Federal financial assistance from the U.S. Department of Education.
-Section 504 is designed to guarantee equal educational opportunity for students with disabilities.
+Section 504 is a Federal law that protects the rights of individuals with disabilities in programs and activities that receive Federal financial assistance.
 Section 504 provides: “No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance . . . .”
-This includes the right to FAPE.
+Section 504 is designed to guarantee equal opportunity for infants, toddlers, children and youth with disabilities.
+This includes the right to a free appropriate public education (FAPE).
+Children with disabilities found eligible under IDEA, Part B and Part C, also have the protections under Section 504, enforceable through the Office for Civil Rights.
+Information for filing complaints on 504-related issues can be found on the Office for Civil Rights website

-Title II of the ADA prohibits discrimination on the basis of disability by public entities, including SEAs and LEAs, in employment, public services, and accommodations, regardless of receipt of Federal financial assistance.
-The requirements regarding the provisions of FAPE described in the Section 504 regulations, are incorporated in the general non-discrimination provisions of the Title II regulation.
+Title II of the ADA prohibits discrimination on the basis of disability by public entities, including state and local agencies, in employment, public services, and accommodations, regardless of receipt of Federal financial assistance.
+The requirements regarding the provisions of free appropriate public education (FAPE) described in the Section 504 regulations, are incorporated in the general non-discrimination provisions of the Title II regulation.
 The ADA is intended to assure that individuals with disabilities have access to the same public services as individuals without disabilities.

 The Family Educational Rights and Privacy Act (FERPA)